-Rent to Buy is a government scheme that has been created to make it easier to transition between renting and purchasing a home.
-Government Rent to Buy schemes in 2021 involves the provision of affordable subsidized rent.
+Rent to Buy is a government scheme aimed to make it easier to transition between renting and purchasing a home for a first-time buyer.
+Government Rent to Buy schemes in 2021 involves the provision of affordable subsidised rent.

 These arrangements are sometimes called Rent To Own, Intermediate Rent, or Rent to Save.
 All, nevertheless, have the same aim – to make buying a home affordable for more people.

 Rent to Buy schemes can be found in Northern Ireland, Scotland, and England.
-They allow prospective buyers to rent a new build property at a subsidized rent that is around 20% under the market rate.
+They allow prospective buyers to rent a new build property at a subsidised rent that is around 20% under the market rate to help people save money for a house deposit.

 In this article you’ll find: